 Modern Chopped Salad

 In my circle of friends, I’m a little bit famous for my salads.
-I have long been a girl to salt my greens—which is one of my readers’ favorite Teri Tips from the book–and there’s no better way to do this than with Redmond Real Salt.
+I have long been a girl to salt my greens—which is one of my readers’ favorite Teri Tips from the book–and there’s no better way to do this than with a good quality salt with minerals.
 Not only does it bring out the unique flavor of the greens, but it sprinkles them with minerals.
 It’s a family secret we’ve been doing for generations.
-Today we’re sharing some tips on how to get a spectacular outcome using Redmond Real Salt and gorgeous seasonal greens of different textures and tastes.
 Here is a lovely side salad for dinner: greenhouse tomatoes, roasted walnuts, avocado, artichoke hearts, cucumber, and sheep’s feta in brine–and by the way, everything’s better with my Marinated Red Onions.

-There are so many varieties of greens available, all made even better with the sole addition of Redmond Real Salt.
-It’s never made with sugar (who even knew other brands added sugar to their salt?!), it’s full of natural minerals, and it is never heat processed.
-Redmond Real Salt keeps it simple so that you’ll savor your greens the way they were meant to be savored.
+There are so many varieties of greens available, all made even better with the sole addition of a hearty sprinkle of salt.
+A sprinkle of salt keeps it simple so that you’ll savor your greens the way they were meant to be savored.